yeslogic/allsorts-tools/README.md

 #### Bulk Validation Example

     $ fd '\.(ttf|otf|ttc)$' /usr/share/fonts | sort | parallel --bar allsorts validate {}

+### `view`

+The `view` tool shapes the supplied text or list of codepoints according to the supplied font, language, and script.
+Then, it generates an SVG of the glyphs.

+#### Example Using Text

+    $ view -f fonts/devanagari/NotoSerifDevanagari-Regular.ttf -s deva -t 'खि'
+    # output omitted

+#### Example Using Codepoints

+    $ view -f fonts/devanagari/NotoSerifDevanagari-Regular.ttf -s deva -c '916,93f'
+    # output omitted

 ## Building and Installing